Safeguarding Policy

 Merthyr Cynon Foodbank will share safeguarding information with the right people at the right time to:

-• Prevent death or serious harm
+• Prevent death or serious harm.

-• Coordinate effective and efficient responses
+• Coordinate effective and efficient responses.

-• Enable early interventions to prevent the escalation of risk
+• Enable early interventions to prevent the escalation of risk.

-• Maintain and improve good practice in safeguarding
+• Maintain and improve good practice in safeguarding.

-• Reveal patterns of abuse that were previously undetected and that could identify others at risk of abuse
+• Reveal patterns of abuse that were previously undetected and that could identify others at risk of abuse.

-• Help families, children and vulnerable adults access the right kind of support to reduce risk and promote wellbeing
+• Identify low-level concerns that may reveal children or vulnerable adults at risk of abuse. • Help families, children and vulnerable adults access the right kind of support to reduce risk and promote wellbeing.

-• Help identify people who may pose a risk to others and, where possible, work to reduce offending behaviour
+• Help identify people who may pose a risk to others and, where possible, work to reduce offending behaviour.

-• Reduce organisational risk and protect reputation
+• Reduce organisational risk and protect reputation.

 All information and concerns should be raised with the Safeguarding Officer, their deputy, or if they are not available the Project Manager who will then make the decision as to whether to share information with another agency including thirtyone:eight, social care or the police.